 The park also offers ranger-led tours, primarily during the summer months.
 Well-behaved pets that won’t disrupt the presentation are welcome to join you.
 During a visit years ago with Ty and Buster, we enjoyed the hike very much and learned a lot!

 Leashed pets can enjoy the park grounds and trails with you, as long as they are cleaned up after.
 Please be respectful of the mounds.
 Neither you nor your pets should walk on them.

 Pet Rules at Effigy Mounds National Monument

 - Pet waste must be picked up and disposed of properly

 - Pets cannot go inside park buildings, including the visitor center

-The trails are covered with wood chips and easy to navigate, even with Ty’s stroller.
-We hiked north from the Visitor Center, huffing it up a short but steep climb to the top of the bluff.
-Once on top, the elevation changes were minor, the trail was shady, and the views were well worth the effort!
+Hiking north from the visitor center requires a short but steep climb to the top of the bluff.
+Once on top, the trail levels out and has plenty of shade.
+The views are definitely worth the effort!